chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 ### Benefits of Dependency Injection in Software Design

-1. **Improved Testability**: By injecting dependencies, you can easily replace them with mocks or stubs during testing, allowing for more isolated and controlled tests.
+1. **Improved Testability**: By injecting dependencies, you can easily replace them with mocks or stubs during unit testing, allowing for more isolated and controlled tests.
 1. **Decoupling of Components**: DI promotes loose coupling between components, making your codebase more modular and easier to maintain.
 1. **Easier Maintenance**: With DI, you can change the implementation of a dependency without altering the components that use it, leading to more maintainable and adaptable code.